Can I participate in PSIP if I am planning to study abroad?

 How many students do you admit each year?

 The number of students selected is largely determined by the number and strength of received applications.
 While there is no pre-set number of participants, generally anywhere from 80 to 100 students are selected.
-While sophomores and juniors typically comprise the majority of participants, first-year students and seniors are welcome to apply.
+While Sophomores and Juniors typically comprise the majority of participants, First-year students and Seniors are welcome to apply.
 PSIP is for undergraduate students only.

 Are internships guaranteed?

 PSIP is an internship preparation program, not an internship placement program, so participation in the program does not automatically guarantee an internship.
-Rather, the program is focused on ensuring you learn how to identify internships that are strong fits for you, and you develop the skills to present yourself as the best possible candidate.
+Rather, the program is focused on ensuring you learn how to identify internships that are strong fits for you and develop the career skills to present yourself as the best possible candidate.
 Students who fully engage in the program have tremendous success in obtaining summer internships in Washington DC.

 How long are the internships?

 Because PSIP enables you to select your own internships, how long you stay in DC is up to you.
 Most students opt to spend the end of May through the beginning of August in DC.
 A common length is 8-10 weeks.
 However, some internships are shorter.
 Even past PSIP participants who stayed a month in DC still report a rich and exciting experience as a summer intern.